Conduitry/defiler/API.md

 Returns a `Promise` to indicate when all processing is complete.

-Typically, you would not need to call this directly, as it would be automatically handled by the dependencies registered by `use`.
+Typically, you would not need to call this directly, as it would be automatically handled by the dependencies registered by `get`.

 ### `addFile(file)`